techwithbibek/Writings/celpip.md

     My main recommendation would be/ is to...
     For -ve: Having said that, I think you should avoid...point...

-For your own sake,  i really think you should take my suggestions into account.
+For your own sake, I really think you should take my suggestions into account.
+OR
+<br/> I hope my suggestions will be helpful to you.
-Take care!
+<br/> Take care!

 Speaking Part 2: Talking about a personal experience